 Contact: Cary Carrel, 989-723-4025, cell: 517-256-1225, email@example.com

 Respite Volunteers of Shiawassee

-24 people per minute experience violence by an intimate partner.
+1 in 3 women and 1 in 4 men have experienced some form of physical violence by an intimate partner.
 We believe everyone deserves a life free of abuse.
-Help us raise money for essential services to victims of domestic & sexual violence.
+Help us raise money for direct services to victims of domestic & sexual violence.
 Today, let’s inspire, hope, & heal!

 Shiawassee Community Foundation

 The mission of the Shiawassee Community Foundation is to enrich the quality of life throughout the Shiawassee County region.
 Donations to our Unrestricted Fund would be used to support local nonprofits who play a critical role in the support and strength of our community.
 Because together, we are stronger!

 The Shiawassee Council on Aging mission is to advocate, assist, and promote the well-being and independence of seniors 60 years and older in Shiawassee County.
 SCOA is the Meals on Wheels program for Shiawassee County and currently serves over 300 homebound seniors with a nutritious hot meal and a safety check 5 days per week.
 No income requirements for services.
 No service fee, donations accepted.